 MWDOC agrees partially with this finding.
 Population growth and water demands (in large part due to tremendous strides in efficiency) are far less than once predicted.
-Furthermore, the 2023 Orange County Grand Jury report also does not distinguish between development and redevelopment, which in some cases uses less water than the development it is replacing due to changed land use types and contemporary efficiency measures.
+Further, the 2023 Orange County Grand Jury report also fails to distinguish between development and re-development, which in some cases uses less water than the development it is replacing due to changed land use types and contemporary efficiency measures.

-MWDOC is required by state law to incorporate future development and its associated demands into its mandated Urban Water Management Plan (UWMP) every five years.
-The information and demand/supply analyses contained within this comprehensive plan is coordinated with demographers at the Center for Demographic Research at Cal State Fullerton and the region's development planner the Southern California Association of Governments (SCAG), as well as with Metropolitan and Orange County retail water agencies.
+MWDOC is required by state law to incorporate future development and its associated demands into its mandated Urban Water Management Plan (UWMP).
+The information and analysis contained within this plan is coordinated with demographers at the Center for Demographic Research at Cal State Fullerton and the region's development planner the Southern California Association of Governments (SCAG).

 As noted in the 2020 UWMP, North Orange County is predominately built-out and development is in the form of re-development infill.
-In contrast, South Orange County has potential for new development, with vacant areas gradually transitioning to residential and commercial mixed-use areas.
-MWDOC and its member agencies work with the local permitting agencies to ensure that local planning information is incorporated into long-range water resources planning by assessing that there are adequate water supplies to meet future demands for the 25-year planning horizon.
+As where, South Orange County has a greater potential for development, with vacant areas gradually transitioning to residential and commercial mixed-use areas.
+MWDOC and its member agencies work with the local permitting agencies to ensure that local planning information is incorporated into long-range water resources planning, assessing that there are adequate water supplies to meet future demands.

 As the local permitting agencies, Orange County cities plan for the additional development within their local jurisdictions.
-Additionally, because of stringent water use standards in place for new development state-wide, MWDOC expects future development to have less of an impact on total water demands than has historically been the case.
+Additionally, because of stringent water use standards being in place for new development state-wide, MWDOC expects future development to have less of an impact on total water demands then has historically been the case.